Jina

 the borrow tag of variables captured in a closure, will be prefixed with "PARENT_"

-only borrows with matched tags can be assigned to each other (checked at compile'time)
+only borrows with matched tags can be aliased by each other (checked at compile'time)

 this simple rule automatically guarantees correct lifetimes, cause it means: